OpenAgentsInc/pylon/docs/prompt_implementation.md

 This document outlines the plan for implementing prompt handling capabilities according to the Model Context Protocol (MCP) specification.
 The implementation will support prompt templates, arguments, and prompt-related notifications.

+Prompts in MCP are designed to be **user-controlled**, meaning they are exposed from servers to clients with the intention of the user being able to explicitly select them for use.

+## Core Features

+Prompts in MCP are predefined templates that can:
+- Accept dynamic arguments
+- Include context from resources
+- Chain multiple interactions
+- Guide specific workflows
+- Surface as UI elements (like slash commands)

 ## Core Components

 ### 1. Types and Structures